About This Chapter

 Strategies for Reading Fiction & Drama - Chapter Summary

-- Definition of point-of-view
+- Explain the role of point-of-view in literature

 1. Characteristics of Oral Tradition in World Literature